-Romney rips Trump in late-night tweet, calls actions effort to ‘subvert’ will of people
+Romney rips Trump in late-night tweet, calls president's actions effort to ‘subvert’ will of people

-Romney said that he didn't vote for President Trump
+Romney said he didn't vote for President Trump

-Sen. Mitt Romney, R-Utah, took to Twitter late Thursday to rip President Trump for having failed to make “even a plausible case of widespread fraud or conspiracy before a court of law” pertaining to the 2020 presidential election.
+Sen. Mitt Romney, R-Utah, took to Twitter late Thursday to rip President Trump, saying the president had failed to make “even a plausible case of widespread fraud or conspiracy before a court of law” pertaining to the 2020 presidential election.

-Romney said earlier this month that he did not have a problem with Trump challenging the election results and told “Fox News Sunday” that he once considered challenging the 2012 election results when he lost to President Obama.
+Romney said earlier this month that he did not have a problem with Trump challenging the election results and told “Fox News Sunday” he once considered challenging the 2012 election results when he lost to President Obama.

-He said that he thought it was “appropriate for the president to make sure that the vote count has been done properly.”
+He said he thought it was “appropriate for the president to make sure that the vote count has been done properly.”

 But Romney’s tone seemed to take a dramatic shift shortly after Rudy Giuliani made the case for the Trump campaign’s challenge of the 2020 election results.